root-project/root/README/ReleaseNotes/v616/index.md

   - Optimise the creation of the set of branches names of an input dataset, doing the work once and caching it in the RInterface.
   - Add StdDev action

+### TTree
+  - TTrees can be forced to only create new baskets at event cluster boundaries.
+    This simplifies file layout and I/O at the cost of memory.
+Recommended for simple file formats such as ntuples but not more complex data types.
+To enable, invoke `tree->SetBit(TTree::kOnlyFlushAtCluster)`.

 ## Histogram Libraries